 Crispy boneless chicken thighs cooked in an air fryer.
 Tender, juicy, flavorful, and air-fried with very little oil.
 If you like your chicken with crispy skin without deep frying then this recipe is for you.

-We've been making these crispy chicken thighs almost every week.
+We've been making this chicken recipe almost every week with no leftovers!
 The kids even named it "CRISPY" 🙂

 We love it so much because: